Skip to main content

 Example: A clothing boutique could A/B test placing recommendation boxes at the top of a product page, to the side, below the add to cart button, below the description, and below product reviews to see where their recommendations perform the strongest to drive up AOV.

-A/B/n testing is your friend when it comes to testing stacked recommendation boxes.
-If you’re worried about overwhelming your customers with choice, try experimenting with how many boxes you stack, or what other content blocks you put between your recommendations (such as reviews or product information).
+Experiment with how many boxes you stack, or what other content blocks you put between your recommendations (such as reviews or product information) to improve the customer experience and site performance.

-Example: A furniture store could highlight other items in a ‘Log Cabin Style’ collection based on a user viewing a rustic wooden table, while serving up a second row of ‘Top Trending Products’ that skews toward their bestsellers in this same collection, or across the entire site.
+Example: A furniture store could highlight other items in a "Log Cabin Style" collection based on a shopper viewing a rustic wooden table, while serving up a second row of "Top Trending Products" that skews toward their bestsellers in this same collection, or across the entire site.

 Consider A/B/n testing your exit intent pop up offers to see what keeps customers staying put – A discount?
 Email signup?
 Bestselling products?
 Frequently bought together?
 There’s more than one type of offer to serve up so don’t be discouraged if your first one doesn’t keep customers shopping.